Dr Michelle H Lim, Senior Lecturer and Clinical Psychologist

-Julia is a clinical psychology PhD Candidate in the Faculty of Health, Arts & Design at Swinburne University.
+Julia Cheah is a clinical psychology PhD Candidate at the Centre for Mental Health at Swinburne University.
 Her research interests include qualitative methodologies and youth participation, both of which are relevant to her PhD entitled ‘One size does not fit all: how we can better meet the needs of young people in early psychosis’.
 Julia’s clinical interests lie in working with, and empowering people from vulnerable communities.
 Prior to commencing her PhD she lived and studied in London where she worked in research in the academic and criminal justice sectors.
 A commitment to social justice is present across all of her work.

 Ms Shradha Vasan, PhD Candidate